shorepine/tulipcc/docs/music.md

 synth2.note_on(50, 0.5)
 ```

-You can also "schedule" notes in the near future (up to 20 seconds ahead).
-This is useful for sequencing fast parameter changes or keeping in time with the sequencer. `Synth`s accept a `time` parameter, and it's in milliseconds.
+You can also "schedule" notes.
+This is useful for sequencing fast parameter changes. `Synth`s accept a `time` parameter, and it's in milliseconds.
 For example:

 ```python
 # play a chord all at once